Increase Mather: Career

-Establishing himself in Massachusetts
+North Church

-In 1661, with the advent of the English Restoration and resurgence of Anglicanism, Increase returned to Massachusetts, where he married Maria Cotton.
+In 1661, with the advent of the Stuart Restoration and resurgence of Anglicanism, Increase returned to Massachusetts Bay Colony, where he married Maria Cotton.
 She was his step-sister by virtue of his father's marriage to Sarah Hankredge, widow of John Cotton and mother of Maria.
 Maria gave birth to Cotton Mather in 1663.
 In 1676, Increase published A Brief History of the War with the Indians in New-England, a contemporary account of King Philip's War.

-He was ordained as minister of the North Church.
+Mather was ordained as minister of the North Church.
 He held this post until he died.

+On November 27, 1676, Mather's home, the meeting house, and a total of 45 buildings in Boston's North End were destroyed by a fire.
+The meeting house was rebuilt soon afterwards, and the Paul Revere House was later constructed on the site of the Mather House.

 Harvard College

-In his autobiography, Increase Mather writes that he was President of Harvard from 1681 until 1701, but due to charter and organizational changes, his official title varied.
-On June 11, 1685, he was made Acting President and on July 23, 1686, he was appointed Rector.
+While Increase Mather was elected President of Harvard in 1681, he declined initially to serve.
+On June 11, 1685, however, he was made Acting President.
+On July 23, 1686, he was appointed Rector.
 On June 27, 1692, he finished writing the new college charter and became president.
 On September 5, 1692, while the Salem trials were still ongoing, Increase Mather was awarded a doctorate of divinity, the first doctorate issued at Harvard, and the last for 79 years.

-He was rarely present on campus or in the town, especially during his term of Rector, as he was out of the Colony for all but two years of his term in that office.
+Mather was rarely present on campus or in the town, especially during his term of Rector, as he was out of the Colony for all but two years of his term in that office.
 Despite his absences he did make some changes: re-implementation of Greek and Hebrew instruction, replacement of classical Roman authors with Biblical and Christian authors in ethics classes, enactment of requirements that students attend classes regularly, live and eat on campus, and that seniors not haze other students.